-Feel like creating the wow factor?
-Use baking soda and vinegar to create an awesome Halloween chemical reaction!
-As well as enjoying the spectacle of this big mess, it’s important for students to explore and begin to understand the science behind it.
+As much fun as they’ll have enjoying the spectacle of this big mess, it’s important for students to explore and begin to understand the science behind it.
 So here’s the spooky science behind this chemical reaction:

 - Sodium bicarbonate and acetic acid react together to form carbonic acid which is very unstable.